-If the score is still equal after extra time, the winners are determined by kicks from the penalty mark.
+If the score is still equal after extra time, the winners are determined by a shoot-out.
 The only final to go to penalties was in Luton in 1984, also the sole two-legged decider.

 How can I watch the Women's EURO final?

 The current competition trophy was provided by Milan-based G.D.E.
 Bertoni, and unveiled in Manchester at the draw for the 2005 final tournament on 19 January that year.

 The champions will also face the winners of the 2022 CONMEBOL Copa América Femenina (played from 8 to 30 July in Colombia), in the first UEFA-CONMEBOL Women's Finalissima, planned to be played in Europe, with the date (during an international window) and location of the event to be announced in due course.

 Who are the 'home' team?